AshrafByte/CourseCode/README.md

 ## 📚 Class Structure

-The system boasts a well-defined class structure, featuring:

-### LMS Class

-The central hub for managing accounts and courses within the system.
+- **LMS Class:** The central hub for managing accounts and courses within the system.

-### Student Class

-Empowers students to explore and enroll in courses, providing a seamless learning journey.
+- **Student Class:** Empowers students to explore and enroll in courses, providing a seamless learning journey.

-### Instructor Class

-Equips instructors with tools to create, manage, and enrich course content, fostering an engaging learning environment.
+- **Instructor Class:** Equips instructors with tools to create, manage, and enrich course content, fostering an engaging learning environment.

-### Course Class

-Encapsulates essential course information, including title, description, content, instructor details, and enrolled students.
+- **Course Class:** Encapsulates essential course information, including title, description, content, instructor details, and enrolled students.

-### CoueseWork Classe

-Specialized classe for managing quizzes, assignments, and other course materials, ensuring a dynamic learning experience.
+- **Quiz and Assignment Classes:** Specialized classes for managing quizzes, assignments, and other course materials, ensuring a dynamic learning experience.

 Let's embark on a journey of knowledge and discovery together! 🚀✨